 The analog input ports must be configured as input, no pull-up, no interrupt.
-Refer to Section 9: I/O ports on page 56.
+Refer to Section 9: I/O ports.
 Using these pins as analog inputs does not affect the ability of the port to be read as a logic input.

-In the ADCCSR register select the CS[3:0] bits to assign the analog channel to convert.
+In the ADCCSR register:

+Select the CS[3:0] bits to assign the analog channel to convert.